sahityakunaparaju/pomodoro-flask/README.md

-# Pomopal 🕑 – Interactive Pomodoro Timer
+# Pomopal 🕑 – A Flask-Based Pomodoro Timer+TODO with CI/CD Integration using Jenkins and Docker

 Pomopal is a fun, web-based Pomodoro timer that helps you stay focused, track tasks, and take regular breaks using the Pomodoro technique.
 Built with **Flask, HTML, CSS, and JavaScript**, it features dynamic themes, task management, customizable work/break intervals, and demonstrates **CI/CD with Jenkins** and **containerization with Docker**.